 This option is located just above the “Register Now” option.

 How Good is Defence Privacy Shield?

-The initial scan and the details derived from it is the perfect answer to those who want to know how good Defence privacy shield is.
+The initial scan and the details derived from it is the perfect answer to those who want to know how good the Defence privacy shield is.